-If you’re planning on sleeping over, setting up a proper camping area and have the correct supplies is crucially important, and should be one of the first steps when arriving at a music festival.
+If you’re planning on sleeping over, setting up a proper camping area and have the correct supplies is crucially important, and should be one of the first steps when arriving.
+Below are festival essentials if you want a good night’s rest.

 Therm-a-Rest also make a fantastic camping pillow that makes it feel like your head is resting on a cloud.
 It’s ultralight and packs down which makes it perfect for backpacking and festivals.
 It’s also available in 13 different designs – whatever tickles your fancy!